-6.1.3 Which specialist alternative dispute resolution bodies deal with maritime mediation in your jurisdiction?
+6.1.3 Which specialist ADR bodies deal with maritime mediation in your jurisdiction?

 There is no alternative dispute resolution body specialised in maritime mediation.
 Regarding the LACM and CAMC, see above (question 6.1.2).

 6.2 What are the principal advantages of using the national courts, arbitral institutions and other ADR bodies in your jurisdiction?